 Connect to the database and create a new user

 - In ArcCatalog or the Catalog window in ArcMap, expand the Database Connections folder and double-click Add Database Connection .

 - From the Database Platform drop-down list, choose the type of database with which you want to connect.

 - Enter the appropriate database properties and authentication credentials to connect to the database.
-If you need help, see Database connections in ArcGIS for Desktop to learn how to enter the correct information to connect to your database.
+If you need help, see Database connections in ArcMap to learn how to enter the correct information to connect to your database.

 You must connect as a database administrator to create a user.